Helastia clandestina: Distribution

 This species is endemic to New Zealand.
 It occurs in Westland, North Canterbury and Mid Canterbury.

 Biology and lifecycle

 Very little is known about the biology of H. clandestina.
 Hudson records it being on the wing in February.
+Adult moths are nocturnal and are drawn to light.

 Host species and habitat

 The host species for the larvae of H. clandestina is unknown.
 H. clandestina prefers stony riverbed habitat such as at the Waimakariri River flood plain.

 Conservation status

 This moth is classified under the New Zealand Threat Classification system as being "At Risk, Relict".